 Crassula Weissii, Flabellifolia, Loriformis

 Crassula Umbella is a beautiful succulent plant that grows to a height of about 15 cm.
 Its leaves are thin, which makes an umbrella-like structure.
-Its leaves have a margin with rounded scallops, with a smooth surface, and with a yellowish-green color.
+Its leaves have a margin with rounded scallops, a smooth surface, and a yellowish-green color.

 At the top of these beautiful umbrella-like leaves structure, it produces yellowish-green flowers as well.

 Details about Crassula Umbella "Crassula Weissii, Flabellifolia, Loriformis"

 How to Care for Crassula Umbella

 The whole Crassula genus is easy to care for.
 But it suffers from mealybugs and fungal diseases.
 So whenever you cut any section, treat it with fungicide.

 Where should you plant Crassula Umbella?

 If you live in a colder environment, where temperature can go below 25 °F (-3.9 °C), You should plant Crassula Umbella in a container.
 Because it is not cold hardy, so you'll be able to bring it inside in winter.
 Also, don't forget to use DIY Succulent Soil for the container, or buy it pre-mixed from the market.

 This succulent needs more sunlight.
 So plant where it gets about 5-6 hours of direct sunlight a day.